 nonblocking option

-The nonblocking option can be used to run in non-blocking mode, which doesn’t pause the target process.
-To run in non-blocking mode, run the following command:
+Use the nonblocking option to run in non-blocking mode, which doesn’t pause the target process.

 Use perf

-Linux perf is a powerful performance analysis tool that shows system-level and native code performance.
+Linux perf is a performance analysis tool that shows system-level and native code performance.
+The following sections describe how to install perf in a debug container, view live profiling data, record reports and flamegraph data, and configure common options.

 Install perf